dalesgit/zettelkasten/proper-20c-draft1.md

 divided into three parts: The **Torah**, the **Prophets**, and the **Writings**.

-If we turn our attention to Amos, one of the earliest of the prophets, the interpretation of his words are fairly straightforward. the earliest of the prophets, the interpretation of his words are fairly straightforward.
+If we turn our attention to Amos, one of the earliest of the prophets, the interpretation of his words are fairly straightforward.
+The earliest of the prophets, the interpretation of his words are fairly straightforward.

-> are there those among you who take advantage of the poor?
+> Are there those among you who take advantage of the poor?
 Are there those among you who push on the scales of justice to tilt in their favor?
 Are there those among you who place the economic gain above the human cost?
 God is not pleased.

 If we hear such words with prophetic ears and prophetic hearts, we somehow recognize them as God‘s own words.
 We cannot resist.